'It Is Time To End This Conflict': U.S. Calls For Cease-Fire In Yemen

 Defense Secretary Mattis reiterated that defense at a forum held Tuesday at the U.S. Institute of Peace in Washington, D.C.
 But he also floated a proposed deadline for a cease-fire.

-"Thirty days from now, we want to see everybody around a peace table, based on a ceasefire, based on a pullback from the border," Mattis said.
+"Thirty days from now, we want to see everybody around a peace table, based on a cease-fire, based on a pullback from the border," Mattis said.
 "That will allow the special envoy, Martin Griffiths, who is very good, who knows what he's doing, to get them together in Sweden.
 That is the only way we are going to solve this."

 In Pompeo's statement, released Tuesday night not long after Mattis made his comments, the secretary of state declared that these talks must be revived next month.